instana/openapi/spec/descriptions/putCustomEventSpecification.md

 ## Optional Parameters:

 - **allowRestore (Query Parameter):** Allows to restore a custom event specification that was previously deleted or migrated when set to `true`.
 This allows to have idempotent operations that can be useful in _configuration as code_ scenarios.
 By default, the ID of a deleted configuration cannot be reused anymore to enable links in previous Issues or Incidents to stay valid.

+### Deprecations:

+The entity types `application`, `service` and `endpoint` are deprecated for custom events and need to be migrated to a Smart Alert soon.
+We advise to configure a respective Smart Alert instead of a custom Event.
+For more information please [refer to our documentation](https://www.ibm.com/docs/en/obi/current?topic=applications-smart-alerts).